localstack/docs/content/en/getting-started/help-and-support/index.md

 Please note that all responses are provided during our normal operating hours.
 While we strive to respond within a 24-hour timeframe, we cannot guarantee that every response will meet this timeline.

-To enhance issue identification and provide a more efficient troubleshooting experience, our support engineers may offer scheduled live screen sharing sessions.
-During these sessions, our support engineers can directly observe and diagnose the issues you are encountering, ensuring a quicker and more effective resolution.
+Our support engineers may schedule live screen sharing sessions to directly observe and diagnose issues, ensuring faster and more effective resolutions.

 ### Enterprise support